Safety First

 • Report all PDA events to EASA

-But… To fulfil this role, Airbus is entirely dependent on the information provided by the operators.
+But… To fulfill this role, Airbus is entirely dependent on the information provided by the operators.
 It is therefore very important that airlines report all PDA occurrences to their manufacturer so that they can benefit from the PDA prevention measures that Airbus may develop.

 Illustration of a solution developed following a report to Airbus